 All sorts of reasons might be listed in why a moving van accident occurred.
 Even moving van companies are not exempt if the employees are also negligent when manipulating the large vehicle.

-Call our team at (813) 259-0022 for a free case evaluation because you might be eligible to file a personal injury claim or lawsuit and potentially receive financial compensation for your damages.
+Call our experienced truck crash team for a free case evaluation because you might be eligible to file a personal injury claim or lawsuit and potentially receive financial compensation for your damages.

 The Moving Van Company Does Not Always Cover Accidents